kyren/goggles/README.md

 1) Does not require T: Sync for mutable access to resources / components (only requires T: Send).

 2) Redesigned Join trait for soundness and a bit more safety.
 There is an additional `IntoJoin` trait that allows you to participate in the convenient tuple join syntax without having to write unsafe code.

 3) Component `RawStorage` impls require `UnsafeCell` for soundness

+4) Component `RawStorage` impls always assume disjoint storages that are safe to iterate over in parallel.

-4) Simplified component modification tracking.
+5) Simplified component modification tracking.

-5) Removes some features of `specs` which are known to be unsound such as index component access through iterators.
+6) Removes some features of `specs` which are known to be unsound such as index component access through iterators.

-6) The individual parts of the library go out of their way to be more loosely coupled, sometimes at the cost of extra code or user convenience.
+7) The individual parts of the library go out of their way to be more loosely coupled, sometimes at the cost of extra code or user convenience.

-7) Nearly all of the internals are public in case you need to build a different abstraction.
+8) Nearly all of the internals are public in case you need to build a different abstraction.

 ---